ThePerfectComputer/FastWaveBackend/README.md

 ## Features and Other
  - [ ] add documenting comments
+ - [ ] perhaps we should be looking up signal values on the VCD class
+ - [ ] perhaps we should be returning signal trees from the VCD class
  - [ ] add lz4 compression support and compare memory perf before and after
+       - [ ] may need to refactor with allow for get_mut for dynamic
+             compression-decompression for multiple signal structs
+             at once to allow for multi-threading
  - [ ] add string support for timeline value scanner
  - [ ] test against large waveforms from the
        [verilog-vcd-parser](https://github.com/ben-marshall/verilog-vcd-parser)